1EdTech Meta-data Best Practice Guide for IEEE 1484.12.1-2002 Standard for Learning Object Metadata

 If extensions are created that do not adhere to the rules of IEEE P1484.12.3 Standard for Extensible Markup Language (XML) Schema Definition Language Binding for Learning Object Metadata the instance will be non-confroming.

-XML Style Sheet Transformations (XSLTs) have been created to facilitate the translation of existing IMS LRM XML Binding Final Specification to the IEEE 1484.12.3 Standard for Extensible Markup Language (XML) Schema Definition Language Binding for Learning Object Metadata.
+XML Style Sheet Transformations (XSLTs) have been created to facilitate the translation of existing 1EdTech LRM XML Binding Final Specification to the IEEE 1484.12.3 Standard for Extensible Markup Language (XML) Schema Definition Language Binding for Learning Object Metadata.

 For more information see Appendix C.